sianesantoso/Superstore-Sales-Analysis/README.md

 - ✅ Increase investment in **Technology** products through targeted marketing and inventory planning.
 - ✅ Develop region-specific improvement strategies for the **Central** region by reviewing operational costs and pricing practices.
 - ✅ Expand customer acquisition and retention initiatives for the **Home Office** segment while maintaining the strong revenue contribution from **Consumer** customers.
-- ✅ Encourage higher-margin shipping options where appropriate while maintaining the operational efficiency of **Standard Class**.
 - ✅ Monitor **Sales**, **Profit**, and **Profit Margin** together instead of focusing solely on revenue growth.

 ---